JakeSteam/blog-personal/_posts/2023-12-05-reviewing-every-jingle-jam-2023-game.md

 There is occasional voiceover by a narrator, but all of the in-game conversations will be text only besides generic "surprise" noises etc. This made skimreading the dialog very dull, especially when combined with having to press "A" many times between each message, occasionally wait for an exclamation mark to appear above a character's head etc. Half hour in, I just didn't care about any of the characters.

-Finally, for a game all about interacting with the environment, it seems entirely guess work based.
+Finally, for a game all about interacting with the environment, it seems entirely guesswork based.
 There's no way to know if something will progress the story, display some information, or do nothing, without walking up to it.
 This means you'll be running around houses staring at chests that do nothing, items that can't be picked up, doors that are locked, etc. Early on in the game you have to find a hiding spot, and I found the correct hiding spot... too early, so had to visit a "bad" hiding spot first.
 What a waste of time.

 People seem to enjoy this, but I do not!
 Perhaps it should have been a short film or a book instead.